nashid/DiffMethod/README.md

 java -jar CodingTask-all-1.0.0.jar
 ```

-**Note: Results will be produced next to the jar file**
+**Note: Results will be produced next to the jar file.**

+**Warning: You should use a different folder for the cloning process in each run.**

 ## Want an easier way?

-Download the jar file from the release tab and use it
+Download the jar file from the release tab and use it.

 ## Result